maphew/zadam-trilium-wiki/ETAPI.md

 * Where `BATOKEN = BASE64(username + ':' + password)` - this is a standard Basic Auth serialization
 * Where `username` is an arbitrary string and is not checked, use e.g. "trilium"
 * And `password` is the generated ETAPI token described above.

+Basic Auth is meant to be used with tools which support only basic auth.